monisha1202/Seurat_Visualizations/README.md

 # Seurat_Visualizations
-This repository has R scripts for various plots
+This repository has R scripts for various plots using Seurat single cell object